 Sikkim is a land of tranquillity where the religions inspire the way of life.
 Buddhism is the main religion, which propagates the message of peace, equality and love.
 Before Buddhism was introduced in the late seventies the people of Sikkim were basically animistic.
-They used to worship the nature like the mountains, rocks, water, trees, streams and rivers.
+They used to worship nature like the mountains, rocks, water, trees, streams and rivers.
 That is why most of the lakes, rivers and mountains carry various legends and are regarded as holy places.
 There are more than 200 monasteries in Sikkim, and some of them are as old as 300years.

-Rumtek Monastery: The seat of the Kagyu order, one of the 4 majore Tibetan Buddhist sects.
+Rumtek Monastery: The seat of the Kagyu order, one of the 4 major Tibetan Buddhist sects.
 His Holiness the 16th Gyalwa Karmapa arrived here in the late 1960s.
-The centre regarded as the second most important monastery after Lasha in Tibet and houses some of the world's most unique religious scriptures and relics.
+The centre is regarded as the second most important monastery after Lasha in Tibet and houses some of the world's most unique religious scriptures and relics.
 Traditional in design, it is almost a replica of the original Kagyu headquarters in Tibet.

 Pemayangtsy Monastery: One of the oldest Monasteries in Sikkim, the Pemayangtsy Monastery was originally established by Lhatsun Chempo, a revered Lama, who performed the consecration ceremony of the first Chogyal (the religious Monarch) of Sikkim.
 The Pemayangtsy Monastery was initially established as a Monastery for the Ta-sa .
 The Monastery is located on a hilltop at 6840ft near Pelling and commands a magnificent panoramic view of the Himalayan Ranges.

-Sangacholing Monastery: Built in 1697, it is considered to be one of the oldest monasteries in the State.
+Sangacholing Monastery: Built-in 1697, it is considered to be one of the oldest monasteries in the State.
 Situated on a steep hilltop the monastery needs a 40minutes trek through rich forest covers.

 Tashiding Monastery: The Monastery is constructed on top of a heart-shaped hill with the backdrop of the sacred Mt.
-Khangchendzonga. according to Buddhist scriptures, Guru Padma Sambhava (Guru Rimpoche) blessed the sacred land of Sikkim in 8th Century A.D. from the spot.
-The Monastery, however, was built in 18th Century A.D. by one Nadak Sempa Chempo, one of the three lamas who had performed the consecration ceremony of the first Chogyal.
+Khangchendzonga. according to Buddhist scriptures, Guru Padma Sambhava (Guru Rimpoche) blessed the sacred land of Sikkim in the 8th Century A.D. from the spot.
+The Monastery, however, was built in the 18th Century A.D. by one Nadak Sempa Chempo, one of the three lamas who had performed the consecration ceremony of the first Chogyal.